Wednesday, September 07, 2011

 First of all, what is up with that reflection of a face when we can see clearly that the chunk of glasses where said reflection would be has broken off?
 Did this guy get a tattoo of a dude's face on his eye?
 Did only his reverse clip-on shades get broken?
 See the original poster below and wonder to yourself what kind of poster artist would think lenses that have broken off still reflect?

-I've been reading the new Pauline Kael collection, so forgive me if I sound self-righteously astringent, but apparently the idea that the one educated man who stands alone against the many armed yokels might actually be the bad guy in a film is beyond the average (petit-bourgeois) movie critic unless it's spelled out with ominous music cues and sudden outbursts of misogynistic violence.
+I've been reading the new Pauline Kael collection, so forgive me if I sound astringent, but apparently the idea that the one educated man who stands alone against the many armed yokels might actually be the bad guy (or at least not a cut-and-dry hero) in a film is beyond the average (petit-bourgeois) movie critic unless it's spelled out with ominous music cues and sudden outbursts of misogynistic violence.
 It hasn't been done to death so they don't believe it even exists.
 The fools!
 The bombastic ignoramuses!
-And then there's the reverse: sometimes the villain everyone presumes is evil is actually the only sane, sympathetic person around!

-Gene/Ellen is a modern type of woman, a poetic, ingenious woman, and I always get the sense that her inner struggle to express whatever power or talent she has, well beyond her beauty is pure torture.
+Gene/Ellen is a modern type of woman, a poetic, ingenious woman, and I always get the sense that her inner struggle to express whatever power or talent she has, well beyond her beauty, is pure torture.
 Many may look in her eyes and see cold orbs of hate, but I see… Wagner's entire Ring Cycle, and beautiful, damnable Richard W. seems especially appropriate since, for some crazy reason, he also managed to write, in 'Lohengrin,' 'Here Comes the Bride' amidst his Götterdämmerung.

 Is this an excuse for her dastardly acts?
 No, but she does serve to symbolize every trapped, powerful woman flapping around her white picket fenced-in bird cage.
 That war raging inside her twists into a a full-scale blitzkrieg on the… normal people.
 Her revenge is her final work of art!
 Her masterpiece! (more here - Siren)

-And from the Siren:
+And from la Siren:

 I always wait for that staircase, for Gene hurling herself down it after carefully leaving one slipper on the top step, like a psychopathic Cinderella.
 It's a wicked act, but she tells Ruth just before she does it, "sometimes the truth IS wicked."
 Along with Mildred Pierce, Leave Her to Heaven dares to go down some dark maternal byways, into things some may feel, but no one wants to admit--in this case, pregnancy as a cage, one that's about to slam shut for oh, about 21 years.
 Ellen's on bedrest, its own kind of "Yellow Wallpaper" hell.
 (Those insipid posies on Ellen's dressing-room wallpaper could drive a lot of women to the brink.)
 Look at what she's doing beforehand.
 She's talking to her own sister about the stroll the girl just took with her husband.
 Couldn't Richard be upstairs talking to his wife?
 Making sure she isn't bored and terrified, instead of taking it for granted for that she's rubbing her belly and practicing lullabies?
 So she grabs her most beautiful robe, and re-applies her lipstick, and she even puts on perfume--because she's about to go back to Ellen, the beauty, and leave behind Ellen, the terrarium.
 (More here / Sunset Gun)